ASNA/SunFarm/docs/avoid-constant-stretching.md

 }
 ```

-Experiment with this approach and the imperfections of the StretchConstantText effect will disappear.
+&#128161; Experiment with this approach on your own, and the imperfections of the StretchConstantText effect will disappear.